-From inside a coffee shop Y gets a good view of X entering
+- Y1 From inside a coffee shop Y gets a good view of X entering the bank opposite. - Z1 Z is in a building (roof garden, balcony or upper floor window) watching X's progress down the street and into the bookshop. - Y2 Y has moved into park and observes X's wanderings from park bench among the trees.

-- the bank opposite - Z1 Z is in a building (roof garden, balcony or upper floor window) watching X's progress down the street and into the bookshop - Y2 Y has moved into park and observes X's wanderings from park bench among the trees - Z2 Z has time to occupy parked cars in car park with good view of all movement.
+• Z2 Z has time to occupy parked car in car park, with good view of all movement.
 After the exercise Y and Z meet to compare notes.
 What suspicious individuals have they observed?
 Were such people noticed in X's vicinity on more than just one or two occasions?
-Was their behaviour strange and were they showing unusual interest in X2 going into check what he was up to?
+Was their behaviour strange and were they showing unusual interest in X?
+Did they take up observation positions when X entered bank and bookshop?
+Did they go in to check what he was up to?
 Was a vehicle following them in support and were persons from the vehicle taking it in turns to follow X?
 Such persons are more easily noticed and remembered in quiet rather than busy areas!